 VO2 max, also known as maximum oxygen intake, is a metric that quantifies your aerobic capacity.

-It refers to the maximum amount of oxygen (in milliliters of volume) that your body is able to use per minute per kilogram of body weight while running or performing some other form of intense exercise.
+It refers to the maximum amount of oxygen (in milliliters of oxygen in volume) that your body is able to use (oxygen consumption) per minute per kilogram of body weight while running or performing some other form of intense exercise.

-Thus, the higher your VO2 max, the more oxygen you can effectively take in and use during high-intensity exercise.
+Thus, the higher your VO2 max, the more oxygen you can effectively use during high-intensity exercise through your cardiorespiratory system.

 Because your VO2 max is a measure of how much oxygen you are able to take in and use during high-intensity exercise, it is a measure of your aerobic fitness or aerobic capacity (as aerobic means “with oxygen”).